inwake/premium-utils/README.md

 # js-utilities
-Helpful JavaScript functions for network requests, formatting, processing, and more
+High quality utility functions coded by hand in Italy.
+Award winning algorithms setting the standard for clean code and reusability.
+Unrivaled in network requests, formatting, conversions, and much more